Showing posts with label Atari Falcon. Show all posts

 The CryptO'pinion?

-L'Abbaye Des Morts is an excellent platformer and I'm chuffed I ordered with Cote Gamers.
-I'm stuck using an emulator but, even with the problem that presents, I enjoy it.
-I love its retro charm along with the fact that it drags me back for more.
-I only wish there was a cutdown version available for the Atari ST/e.
+L'Abbaye Des Morts is an excellent platformer, and I'm chuffed I ordered it with Cote Gamers.
+I'm stuck using an emulator, but even with the problem that itpresents, I enjoy it.
+I love its retro charm, along with the fact that it drags me back for more.
+I only wish there were a cut-down version available for the Atari ST/e.

 Credits and other stuff